xtreamwayz/html-form-validator/docs/latest/known-issues.md

 </form>
 ```

-And an form with a missing form tag:
+And a form with a missing form tag:

 ```html
 <input type="text" name="foo" data-reuse-submitted-value="true" />